 of all automobiles are exposed more or less to splashing water which in winter is apt to freeze in the brake drums.
 Therefore, when parking your car, do not set the hand brake, but shift to first or to reverse gear.
-At the beginning of the cold season, the conduits of the brake cables should be thoroughly lubricated with anti-freeze lubrication grease.
-Do not use just any carlubricant, but get the right one from any VOLKSWAGEN Dealer!
+At the beginning of the cold season, the conduit tubes of the brake cables should be thoroughly lubricated with anti-freeze lubrication grease.
+Do not use just any car-lubricant, but get the right one from any VOLKSWAGEN Dealer!